inside.ewu.edu

 Pre-requisites: concurrent enrollment in CHEM 421.

-These courses cover data treatment, current physicochemical techniques, computer applications to chemical systems.
-These are laboratory courses
+(contact your Chemistry/Biochemistry advisor) Covers data treatment, current physicochemical techniques, and computer applications to chemical systems.
+This is a laboratory course.

 Pre-requisites: concurrent enrollment in CHEM 422.

-These courses cover data treatment, current physicochemical techniques, computer applications to chemical systems.
-These are laboratory courses
+Covers data treatment, current physicochemical techniques, and computer applications to chemical systems.
+This is a laboratory course.

-These courses cover data treatment, current physicochemical techniques, computer applications to chemical systems.
-These are laboratory courses
+Covers data treatment, current physicochemical techniques, and computer applications to chemical systems.
+This is a laboratory course.

 CHEM 440.
 ADVANCED PHYSICAL CHEMISTRY.
 4 Credits.